yahya-ubnt/IMSys/iDocs/mikrotik-spec.md

     - `username`: String (Required.
 This will be the username for the PPPoE secret created on the Mikrotik router.)
     - `officialName`: String (Required)
     - `emailAddress`: String (Optional)
-    - `buildingName`: String (Optional)
-    - `unitLabel`: String (Optional)
     - `pppoePassword`: String (Required only for PPPoE service type.
 This will be the password for the PPPoE secret.
 The admin can input it manually or use a generator button to create a random 6-digit or 6-letter password.)
   - **Package Selection:**
     - Select a **Package** from a dropdown list.
 The list will be filtered based on the selected Mikrotik router and service type.
-This selection will determine the user's service level and monthly bill.
+This selection will determine the user's service level and their monthly bill.
   - **Personal & Billing Information:**
     - `mPesaRefNo`: String (Required.
 This is the client's unique account number for billing.
 It can be input manually or generated automatically by the system as a unique 6-digit number.)
     - `installationFee`: Number (Optional)